 The crux of the Christian faith is that God sent Jesus to die to forgive the world of its sins.
 Because of this forgiveness, every imperfect person (that’s all of us) can have a personal relationship with a perfect God knowing that one day he or she will spend eternity in heaven with Him.
 That relationship is what Christians call “eternal life.”

 With that in mind, Ortberg argues that being a Christian is not just about going to heaven when after death.
-Instead, he says, being a Christian means to experience eternal life right now, to know God right now, and to become the men and women God created them to be right now.
+Instead, he says, being a Christian means experiencing eternal life right now.
+To know God right now.
+And to become the men and women God created them to be right now.

-This idea is extremely important because, contrary to what you might have heard from televangelists or street preachers over the years, Jesus invites people into eternal life here on earth.
+This idea is extremely important.
+Contrary to what you might have heard from televangelists or street preachers over the years, Jesus invites people into eternal life here on earth.